 Verse 14: He cried aloud, and said thus, Hew down the tree, and cut off his branches, shake off his leaves, and scatter his fruit: let the beasts get away from under it, and the fowls from his branches:

-The “watcher,” who is an angel, has been observing the progress of the fruitful tree that was “permitted to occupy its place on the earth” representing the first of the “worlds” great empires.
-Here, the angel decrees its premature destruction while it was still fruitful and before it has had a chance to fade, fail or wither of its own accord.
-Note that the hewing “down,” shaking “off” and the scattering represent acts coming directly from heaven, a direct, heavenly interference, as it were, in the affairs of men hoping to steer the kingdom in a better direction.
-If Nebuchadnezzar had accepted the warning, he would have retained his sanity.
+The “watcher,” an angel, has been observing the progress of the fruitful tree that was “permitted to occupy its place on the earth” representing the first of the world’s great empires.
+He decrees its premature destruction while it is still fruitful and before it has a chance to fade, fail or wither of its own accord.
+Note that the hewing “down,” shaking “off” and the scattering represent a direct heavenly interference, as it were, in the affairs of men, in an attempt to steer the kingdom in a better direction.

 Verse 15: Nevertheless leave the stump of his roots in the earth, even with a band of iron and brass, in the tender grass of the field; and let it be wet with the dew of heaven, and let his portion be with the beasts in the grass of the earth: